rizinorg/book/src/debugger/windbg.md

 dr eip=eip+1
 dc
 ```
 Now the Windows VM will be interactive again.
-We will need to kill r2 and
+We will need to kill rizin and
 attach again to get back to control the kernel.

 In addition, the `dp` command can be used to list all processes, and